Cross-Framework Mapping

 What are the compliance gaps when mapping OWASP Top 10:2025 to CWE Top 25 Most Dangerous Software Weaknesses (2024)?

-11 OWASP Top 10:2025 controls have no direct equivalent in CWE Top 25 Most Dangerous Software Weaknesses (2024).
-The highest concentration of gaps is in Supply Chain and Dependencies with 4 unmapped controls.
+4 OWASP Top 10:2025 controls have no direct equivalent in CWE Top 25 Most Dangerous Software Weaknesses (2024).
+The highest concentration of gaps is in Logging and Monitoring with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between OWASP Top 10:2025 and CWE Top 25 Most Dangerous Software Weaknesses (2024)?

-The domain with the highest gap count is Supply Chain and Dependencies (4 gaps).
+The domain with the highest gap count is Logging and Monitoring (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.